seanluyk/audio101/activities.md

 - Explore the various visualization options available
 - Use the speed up/slow down features and toggle between recordings to do some close listening
 - For more help using Sonic Lineup, refer to [Sonic Lineup: A Brief Reference](https://sonicvisualiser.org/sonic-lineup/doc/reference/1.0/en/index.html)
 ## 3.0 Use the Command Line (SoX) to Manipulate Audio Files
  - If you haven't already done so or need help, [install SoX](https://github.com/seanluyk/audio101/blob/master/SoX_installation.md)
- - For the activities below, use your Captain John Black files created in activity 1.0
+ - For the activities below, use your Captain John Black files created in activity 1.3, or other files you brought with you
 ### 3.1 Get metadata about an audio file
 - Open **Terminal**
 - **Navigate** to your Audio 101 files using the command line